Balancing Utility and Privacy

 • iterative process: rework anonymization after measuring both

-• People to contact at LMU (data stewards? open science team?)
+Link to people to contact at LMU (data stewards? open science team?)

 Exercise

-Evaluate the utility of the dataset using sdcMicro functions
+Evaluate the utility of the dataset using sdcMicro functions.

-After anonymisation, you need to check that the data is still useful — that the patterns you care about (e.g., the relationship between religion and political opinion) have not been destroyed. sdcMicro provides utility measures, but it is also worth comparing distributions and running the actual analysis on both the original and anonymised data.
+After anonymization, you need to check that the data is still useful - that the patterns you care about (e.g., the relationship between religion and political opinion) have not been destroyed. sdcMicro provides utility measures, but it is also worth comparing distributions and running the actual analysis on both the original and anonymised data.

 Key utility concepts: